Rishikul Yogshala Rishikesh

 • Everything a person receives through their ‘holes’ (mouth, nose, ears, eyes, skin pores, genitals).
 E.g. foods, aromas, skin lotions, and sexual intercourse.

-How to Know Your Energetic Constitution
+How To Know Your Energetic Constitution

 The best way to know your Prakriti is to consult with a specialist in Ayurvedic medicine.
 Through their various diagnostic means, and even with the help of astrology and numerology, they are able to discern both your constitution and the imbalances to be corrected.However, there are resources to make very good approximations to become aware of it and start acting according to your constitution.